What is Alcohol Dependence/Alcoholism defined by the Diagnostic and Statistical Manual of Mental Disorders?

 Who can conduct a brief intervention?

-What are three steps required for the "Build Up Your Courage Muscles" exercise?
+What steps required for the "Build Up Your Courage Muscles" exercise?

 Social workers and other behavioral health professionals are likely to encounter individuals with substance use disorders in a variety of practice settings outside of specialty treatment.
 What is the goal of Social workers and other behavioral health professionals?